Azure/App-Service-Migration-Assistant/AzureVmAssessmentFeature/README.md

     AccountKey: Account key for your storage account

     ContainerName: Name of blob container that contains the zip file of the [Application Migration Scripts](https://github.com/Azure/App-Service-Migration-Assistant/wiki/PowerShell-Scripts) and where your migration results will be uploaded

+    EnableTelemetry: Defaults to true.
+Allows us to collect info about the use of our software.

     ```
     ### Example